 We believe there are many excellent switch hardware platforms available on the market, with healthy competition between many vendors driving innovation, speed increases, and cost reductions.
 However, it is challenging to integrate the different software running on each different type of switch into a cloud-wide network management platform.
 Ideally, one would like all the benefits of the features that have implemented and the bugs that have fixed to remain intact, even as one rides the tide of newer switch hardware innovation.

 Through open sourcing SONiC, contributions to and adoptions from the broader networking community will continue to improve SONiC’s quality.
 With this initial contribution we aim to form a robust community that can improve, customize, extend and evolve this over time.

+Design

 SONiC consists of the following components: